-*Applications are being accepted for the Early Career Liaison until TBD.
+*Applications are being accepted for the Early Career Liaison until October 15, 2021.
 See below for details.

 The Early Career Liaison to the Executive Committee (formerly Early Career Mentee) was created in 2012 to expand the vision of the AABA and to ensure a future of effective and dedicated officers.
 The position is an opportunity for early career members of AABA to involve themselves with the governance of our association.
 A central responsibility of the Early Career Liaison is to recognize issues of interest and concern to early career members of AABA, and to bring these issues to the attention of the Executive Committee.
 Other responsibilities include (a) supporting the Chair of the Student Programs committee by co-managing the Pollitzer Travel Grants and the Student Presentation Awards and (b) working closely with the Student Liaison to the Executive Committee to cultivate interactions between students and early career members of AABA.
 The Liaison will typically shadow a member of the Executive Committee while enjoying wide latitude to develop and advance new initiatives with the goal of improving the AABA.